 It was easier for me than it would be for a lot of people.
 But in saying this I want to be better in everything I do for you son, so there have been areas of my life that I have found extremely difficult to change.
 These principles I outline in this post and others to come have helped me change all areas of my life.
 My goal is to be the best version of myself.
 Keeping my body strong was easier for me as I have been working on my fitness for a long time and my awareness had grown to understand the basics fundamentals I needed to pursue.

 Building a strong body is done one brick at a time.
 You don’t have to rush out and start throwing cars around son, be consistent.
 I think too often when we go to attack something like health and fitness we make massive, sometimes unreachable changes.
 This can work son, I’ve used this method to achieve some things that I have thought were impossible.
 You need to decide sometimes this is it, I am changing.
 Rip everything out of the cupboard and change your life.
 It is in my opinion a good first step.
 Following through is set out by habit, and going back to an approach of taking each day in the moment, taking it as it comes and understanding what you are trying to achieve as a journey not a point in the ground.

 Before I knew it I was the fittest I had been in my life.
 The small steps I had made pushed my fitness into areas I hadn’t been for many years.
 As you succeed it becomes contagious.
 It can be the first step to succeeding.
 I have done research along the way, and adjusted my plan as I looked for what results were important to me.
-I am still using myself as test case son.
-I am currently working to build strength.
+I’m an ongoing test case though son.
+At the moment I’m working to build strength.
 People are advising me, and I am listening but I’m also not getting caught up.
 When time is short I do push ups, or short workouts during my lunch.
 I’ll keep you up to date son, posting my progress to show you what you can achieve.